VineMedia/VineMedia.Facebook/README.md

 This will bounce the user to Facebook's OAuth page if they aren't authenticated.
 Facebook will then redirect them back to `facebookouth.axd` on your domain with an authentication code.

 To handle this callback there is a `HttpHandler` that will pickup this request and convert it into an authenticated user, creating the `Membership` & `Profile` data as needed.
-Register this handler in your web.config:
+Register this handler in your web.config: (Note, if you've installed this with Nuget, this will be added to your web.config automatically)

 ```xml
 <system.webServer>